ugbodagadave/Travel-Agent/README.md

   - **Circle Layer (Native CLAYER)**: Generates deterministic deposit addresses for native token payments.
 Payment confirmation is handled by blockchain balance monitoring with configurable confirmation thresholds.
 - **Persistent State**: Maintains conversation state for each user in a Redis database.
 - **Responsive & Resilient Architecture**: Long-running tasks like flight searches and payment polling are run in background threads, so the main application is never blocked and can recover from external service delays.
+- **Production Reliability**: Comprehensive error handling ensures the system continues working even when Redis or other components fail, providing meaningful responses instead of generic error messages.

 ## Core Technologies
 - **Programming Language:** Python 3.11